 JISD instructional programs are designed to meet individual needs and maximize student success.
-The JISD grade alignment includes five elementary campuses with grades PK-6; one middle school with grades 7-8; and two high schools with grades 9-12.
+The JISD grade alignment includes five elementary campuses with grades PK-6, one middle school with grades 7-8, one ninth grade campus and two high schools with grades 9-12.
 Curricular offerings include remedial, regular, advanced, and honors courses.
 Programs for special populations include At-Risk, Drug-Free, Title 1, English as a Second Language, Bi-Lingual Education, Gifted and Talented, Special Education, and Career and Technology Education (CATE).

 Career and Technology(CATE)